THre-Recyclable/Major-Scientist-o-/README.md

 # For 'reloadplugins'

 Although it supports dynamic update from v1.4, there's something you should mind before typing <b>'reloadplugins'</b> in RA or console.
 First, of course, if you were using the versions like 1.3.1, you can't use dynamic updates.
 And if you use <b>'reloadplugins'</b> while the round is proceeding, you will lose some informations for end message because the contents of strings will be gone while reloading plugins.
+To avoid that, use 'reloadplugins' while round is <b>NOT</b> proceeding like end of the round, etc.

 # Configs